Interrelating LSAT Scores and IQ

 Therefore, what is LSAT IQ?

-IQ based only on the LSAT test score is your LSAT IQ.
-This is therefore a subjective IQ only and not general IQ.
-Having said that though, an LSAT score can sometimes be related to the general IQ of an individual because at the end of the day he/ she has answered the test using his/her intelligence.
-Because the LSAT is not an easy test and along with being a test of knowledge also tests skills and general aptitude, to a certain extent, the analysis of the intelligence of the person, can be done through his/her LSAT scores.
+IQ based only on the LSAT test's score is a subjective measure only and cannot be your general IQ.
+Having said that though, this test's score can sometimes be related to the general IQ of an individual because at the end of the day he/ she has answered the test using his/her intelligence.
+Because the LSAT is not an easy test and along with being a test of knowledge also tests skills and general aptitude, to a certain extent, the analysis of the intelligence of the person, can be done through his/her scores.

-When we talk about the method of calculation of LSAT IQ through the LSAT scores, we come across many schools of thought and all of them are equally justified in their own regard.
+When we talk about the method of calculation of an individual's intelligence through these scores, we come across many schools of thought and all of them are equally justified in their own regard.

-Mathematically, the LSAT IQ score can be calculated by equating the LSAT score and IQ but most of these methods are very controversial and none has been proved totally right.
+Mathematically, the score can be calculated by equating the result of LSAT and IQ but most of these methods are very controversial and none has been proved totally right.
 For example, if we consider the LSAT percentile scores, they simply denote of the percentage of candidates that have scored lower than the other.
 This percentile is then mathematically converted to an IQ figure.
-For example, if your LSAT score percentile is 80%, which is very high, then your LSAT IQ can be 129, which is also very high.
-This is not a completely logical inference and therefore LSAT IQ scores converted from your LSAT scores are not taken into account during admissions and are singularly not that important.
+For example, if your percentile is 80%, which is very high, then your test quotient can be 129, which is also very high.
+This is not a completely logical inference and therefore the intelligence scores converted from your LSAT results are not taken into account during admissions and are singularly not that important.

-A high LSAT IQ score brings a lot of social respect and automatically allows you to join a few of the elite social clubs within and outside your campus but, one has to understand that the LSAT IQ score is at the end of the day just another form of your LSAT score so a high LSAT score holds more prominence than a high LSAT IQ.
+A high score in the IQ test conducted by Mensa brings a lot of social respect and automatically allows you to join a few of the elite social clubs within and outside your campus but, one has to understand that the score you achieve in your law entrance test is at the end of the day more important than anything else and so a high score in LSAT holds more prominence because it can get you a seat in a top law school.

 In a nutshell:

-The LSAT scores and the LSAT IQ are related to each other and the LSAT IQ can be calculated from your LSAT scores.
-There are many conversion tables and formulae available for determining the IQ of a person through his/her LSAT scores but none has been proved to be completely acceptable, therefore the LSAT IQ scores derived from the LSAT scores are used only non academically.
+The LSAT results and scores from IQ tests are related to each other but are very varied in nature.
+There are many conversion tables and formulae available for determining the IQ of a person through his/her result in LSAT but none has been proved to be completely acceptable, therefore the scores derived from this test are used only for admission purposes.